mozman/ezdxf/docs/source/introduction.rst

 .. include:: dxfversion.inc

-`ezdxf` also reads older DXF versions but saves it as DXF R12.
+`Ezdxf` also reads older DXF versions but saves it as DXF R12.

 Embedded DXF Information of 3rd Party Applications
 --------------------------------------------------

-The DXF format allows third-party applications to embed application-specific information. `ezdxf` manages DXF data in a structure-preserving form, but for the price of large memory requirement.
+The DXF format allows third-party applications to embed application-specific information. `Ezdxf` manages DXF data in a structure-preserving form, but for the price of large memory requirement.
 Because of this, processing of DXF information of third-party applications is possible and will retained on rewriting.